 The secondary dimension is the very same thing as the primary dimension, it just adds another slice to the data.

-For example, if you know that user A will be much faster than user B, set “assignee” as the secondary dimension.
+For example, if you know that user A will be much faster than user B, set “owner” as the secondary dimension.

 Understanding the Advanced Settings

 - Remove values >

 - Keep outliers

 By default, the simulation will run 1000 samples (it’s a Monte Carlo simulation).
 Change this parameter if you need a different number of samples.

 Sometimes scope gets added to an initiative/project at a later stage.
 If you want to account for such additional work, enter how many child cards you expect to be attached to this initiative in the future.